itrocks-ts/reflect/README.md

 # reflect

-Runtime introspection of TypeScript classes and their properties, including property type.
+Runtime introspection of TypeScript classes and their properties, including property types read from TypeScript declaration `.d.ts` files.

 ## Installation

+To use the Reflect API in your project, install the package:
 ```sh
 npm i @itrocks/reflect
 ```